icon Tunelf Audio Converter

 select output format

-Part 3 Convert Apple Music Songs to Target Formats
+Part 3 Convert Apple Music Songs to Target Audio Format

-Once you’ve set the output formats and parameters, click the Convert button to start the conversion.
+Once you’ve set the output format and parameters, you can click the Convert button to start the conversion of Apple Music songs.
 It only takes a while to finish the conversion with a faster 30× speed.
-After conversion, you can locate them in the folder you’ve set.
-Now you can play them on other devices at any time.
+After completing the conversion, you can locate them in the folder you’ve set.
+Now you can transfer your converted Apple Music songs to your iPhone or any other device for playing at any time without using the Apple Music app.

 convert Apple Music